 - share your personal information with fraud prevention agencies.
 Your personal information will be checked with and recorded by a fraud prevention agency.
 If false or inaccurate information is provided and fraud is identified, details will be passed to the fraud prevention agency.
 This information will be accessed and used by us, law enforcement agencies and other organisations to prevent fraud and money laundering, for example: when checking details on applications for credit and credit related or other facilities; managing credit and credit related accounts or facilities; recording debt; checking details on proposals and claims for all types of insurance; and checking details of job applicants and employees.
 Other organisations may search the databases held by these fraud prevention agencies when you make an application to them for financial products.
 If such companies suspect fraud, we will share your personal information with them.
 The information we share may be used by those companies when making decisions about you.
 We and other organisations may access and use, from other countries, the information recorded by fraud prevention agencies;

-- (for Motor Insurance only) share it with the Motor Insurance Database (MID) which may be used to establish whether a driver is insured to drive a vehicle and/or for preventing or detecting crime.
-If you are involved in an accident in the UK or abroad, the MID may be searched to obtain relevant policy information.
+- (for Motor Insurance only) share it with the UK Motor Insurance Database (MID) which may be used to establish whether a driver is insured to drive a vehicle and/or for preventing or detecting crime.
+If you are involved in an accident either inside or outside of the UK, the MID may be searched to obtain relevant policy information.
 You can find out more at www.mib.org.uk;

 - use any personal information obtained about you, or anyone you have provided us information about, to carry out the above profiling activity as part of our investigations into fraudulent behaviour.
 Should fraud be identified as a result of such profiling activity, this could result in the rejection of an application for insurance, a claim and/or voidance of your policy.